GE Jenbacher Reciprocating Gas Engines

 GE’s Distributed Power business offers a wide variety of combined heat and power (CHP) systems using Jenbacher* gas engines up to 10 MW.
-The compact, modular design of our CHP systems creates a smaller footprint and can be scaled to fit unique requirements.
+The compact, modular designs of our engines lend themselves to small footprints which can be scaled to meet unique customer requirements and help pass regulations.
 We can help you select from GE’s extensive portfolio of Jenbacher gas engines to meet your specific needs in terms of electrical output as well as thermal or cooling capacity.
 But if energy is our heritage, digital is our future.
 Through digitalization, we continuously improve our products’ design and construction in our Brilliant factories, expertly execute our services, and move beyond reactive to predictive data solutions.

 With more than 16,000 Jenbacher gas engines in operation, we furnish onsite power, heat and cooling for a variety of commercial, industrial and municipal applications in 100-plus countries.
 In fact, GE has one of the largest combined heat and power (CHP) installed bases of gas engines in the world!